ein-lang/ein/README.md

 To make such development efficient, it's focused on:

 - Simplicity
-  - Its syntax and type system are minimal and easy to learn.
+  - Its syntax and type system are simple and easy to learn.
   - Its minimal language features keep codes maintainable.
 - Portability (WIP)
   - Software written in Ein is easy to port to other platforms including different operating systems, web browsers and [WASI](https://wasi.dev/).